Visage (video game): Plot

-In 1985 at a suburban home, a man named Dwayne Anderson shoots and kills his wife and two children before committing suicide.
-Later, Dwayne is depicted waking up in a bloody, empty room.
-After exiting it, he hears a voicemail from neighbor Rose, who has not seen him out of his house in three weeks.
-He tries opening the front door but it is locked.
+In 1985 at a suburban home, a man named Dwayne Anderson shoots and kills his wife and two children before killing himself.
+Waking up at a bloody, empty room, he hears a voicemail from neighbor Rose, who has not seen him out of his house in three weeks.
+He tries opening the front door, but it is locked.
 Paranormal events begin occurring throughout the house, and Dwayne begins searching for a way out.
 In the process, he navigates through experiences, divided into three chapters, centering around the people who once lived there.

-The first chapter is about Lucy, a little girl who in 1965 was befriended by a demon that communicated with her via television and radio.
+The first chapter is about Lucy, a little girl who in 1961 was befriended by a demon that communicated with her via television and radio.
 Over time, due to the demon's influence, Lucy's behavior became increasingly abnormal.
-One day, under the demon's direction, Lucy murdered her pet bird Peaco by biting its head off.
-Lucy's horrified parents took her to therapy; however the syringing only worsened Lucy's mental state.
+One day, under the demon's direction, Lucy killed her pet bird Peaco by biting its head off.
+Lucy's horrified parents took her to therapy; however, the syringing only worsened Lucy's mental state.
 Further tormented by the demon, she locked herself in the bathroom and ripped off her jaw, subsequently dying from blood loss while her parents desperately bang on the door; the demon later unlocked it.

 The second chapter revolves around Dolores and George, an elderly couple who had a baby.
 In 1962, Dolores was reported to exhibit symptoms of various mental disorders, such as Dolores hearing her own voice from the baby monitor reciting a numerical sequence—the key to her "inner house."
 George believed that the remedies given to Dolores were unhelpful, stressing him.
 As Dolores worsened, she became increasingly mistrustful and even hostile towards George, once attacking him believing he was poisoning her tea.
 Dolores eventually murdered George, stabbing him with seven knives and leaving his corpse in his study room.
 Later, Dolores hanged herself next to her crying baby's bassinet.